Curacao

 Lodging and Eating at Daaibooi Beach

 There are no hotels directly on Daaibooi Beach.
-If you want to stay close, you can choose to stay in the Coral Luxury Estate in Willibrordus.
+If you want to stay close, you can choose to stay in the Coral Estate in St. Willibrordus.
 It is only a 5-minute drive away from the beach.

 As for food, there is a small shack on the beach.
 You can get snacks and drinks there.